The Risks of Hiring an Executive CoachSep 09, 2021

 It's a known fact that the coaching industry is an unregulated one, and as such, there can be many coaches out there who claim themselves as one even without having the proper training and credentials.
 Therefore, finding the right executive coach is of utmost importance because the whole company is at stake.
 Getting an executive coach who doesn't have expertise presents several risks to the company and the coached individual.

-1. Not delivering what is intended to be done
+1. Not delivering the intended action

 2. Company culture and structure is ignored